Rationale

 Given a patient with generalized pain disorder, the candidate will

-- list and interpret critical clinical findings, including
+- list and interpret critical clinical findings, including those based on

-- findings on history and physical examination which
+- a history and physical examination that

-- findings on history and physical examination which
+- a history and physical examination that

 - construct an effective initial management plan appropriate for the working diagnosis, including